 1. He gave his life to Jesus as a young man and never looked back.

-2. He is nice to people.
+2. He was nice to people.

 3. Through struggles and all, he was devoted to my Mom ’til they were parted by death.